Odinodin/data-frisk-reagent/README.md

 # data-frisk-reagent

-"Get your facts first, then you can distort them as you please" - Mark Twain
+> "Get your facts first, then you can distort them as you please" - Mark Twain

-Visualize your atom data in your Reagent apps as a tree structure.
+Visualize your data in your Reagent apps as a tree structure.

 Suitable for use during development.

 ## Install

-Add `[data-frisk-reagent "0.1.3"]` to the dev `:dependencies` in your `project.clj`
+Add `[data-frisk-reagent "0.2.0"]` to the dev `:dependencies` in your `project.clj`

 ## Usage